Luca96/affine-parametric-networks/README.md

 **Parametric Neural Networks** (pNNs) are a kind of neural networks, developed by [Baldi et al.](https://arxiv.org/pdf/1601.07913), which are mainly used for *signal-background classification* in High-Energy Physics (HEP).
-In our recent [paper](https://arxiv.org/pdf/2202.00424), we propose various improvements to the original pNN, one of which is the *affine architecture* based on interleaving multiple **affine-conditioning layers**:
+In our journal [paper](https://iopscience.iop.org/article/10.1088/2632-2153/ac917c), we propose various improvements to the original pNN, one of which is the *affine architecture* based on interleaving multiple **affine-conditioning layers**:

 ![affine-conditioning_layer](src/affine_layer.png)